I Want You to Be My Baby: Other versions

 In Great Britain, Annie Ross, Jon Hendricks' future co-partner in Lambert, Hendricks & Ross, had an October 1955 single release of "I Want You to Be My Baby" recorded with Tony Crombie & His Orchestra.
 Neither this disc nor a 1956 UK single release of "I Want You to Be My Baby" by Don Lang charted.
 In February 1956, the British music magazine NME reported that Ross's version of the song was banned from airplay by the BBC due to the lyric "Come upstairs and have some loving".

 The song has also been recorded by Jimmy and the Mustangs, Colin James, Lindisfarne, Natasha England, Janis Siegel, and Leslie Uggams.

 A Finnish rendering - "Armaani Sä Silloin Oisit" - was recorded by Wiola Talvikki.
-It was also a hit for Chinese singer Grace Chang who performed the song in both Mandarin Chinese (我要你的愛 "Wo Yao Ni de Ai" meaning "I Want Your Love") and English in the late 1950s.
-There was another rendition of the song in a classic 1958 Tamil movie Uthama puthiran, entitled "Yaaradi Ni Mohini".
-The song was turned into the title song of the Italian TV show Canzonissima in 1960, with the title “Tu lei lui voi noi”, sung by Wilma De Angelis and Johnny Dorelli.
+The song was also a hit for Chinese singer Grace Chang who performed it in both Mandarin Chinese (我要你的愛 - "Wo Yao Ni de Ai", meaning "I Want Your Love") and English in the late 1950s.
+Another rendition of the song, entitled "Yaaradi Ni Mohini", appears in a 1958 Tamil film, Uthama puthiran.
+The song was also adapted as the title song of the Italian TV show Canzonissima in 1960, with the title “Tu lei lui voi noi”, sung by Wilma De Angelis and Johnny Dorelli.

-Jazz singer Sarah Spiegel recorded the song with Louis Prima Jr. and the Witnesses on the 2012 album Return of the Wildest!
+Fairuza Balk, in a role as a part-time jazz singer, performs "I Want You to Be My Baby" in the 2008 film Humboldt County.
+Jazz singer Sarah Spiegel also recorded the song with Louis Prima Jr. and the Witnesses on the 2012 album Return of the Wildest!